XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 az aks list -o table
 ```

-Once you know the resource group and name of the cluster, you can run the following to add the credentials to your kubekonfig:
+Once you know the resource group and name of the cluster, you can run the following to add the credentials to your `kubekonfig`:

 ```bash
 az aks get-credentials --resource-group <ResourceGroup> --name <Name>